-We do not have a large management/line manager structure, we have no expensive 'executives' nor do we employ a PR company to publicise our work.
+We do not have a large management/line manager structure and we have no expensive 'executives'.
 All our Trustees and volunteers are unpaid and we are able to keep our overheads low thanks to the generosity of people like the Constable of St Helier, from whom we rent our office, and the Constable of St Saviour who gives us free use of the Parish Hall for our weekly Musical Memories sessions.

 We rely heavily on public donations to continue with and expand our services, which we provide free of charge, and the people of Jersey have shown their generosity in many ways and have our heartfelt thanks.